jochen777/jWebForm/README.md

 The form-handling support in current java MVC frameworks is very basic. jWebForm tries to fill this gap by providing these features:

 * central form-definition for reuse and separation of concerns
+* avoiding a lot of boilerplate code
+* no dependencies
+* very compact output in sourcecode of template

 * handling the request-response loop for forms
-* handling error-messages and error-highlighting of the label
+* handling error-messages and error-highlighting of the labels
 * correct tab-order
 * pre-fillments of form-elements
 * automatically syntactical correct HTML (5) with label and "label-for"
 * pre-fillments of user-input after submit
-* max-lenght constraint on every element to avoid security issues
+* max-lenght constraint on every element to avoid security issues (X)
 * easy validation, easy custom validation
 * all standard form fields and more (date-input)
-* very compact output in sourcecode
-* prebuild Bootstrap Styles
+* prebuild Bootstrap Styles via theme project
-* prebuild ajax handling
+* prebuild ajax handling via integration project
-* avoiding a lot of boilerplate code
-* translateable error-messages.
-* minimal dependencies!
+* prepared for multilang-setups
 * automatically set correct transfer mode if fileupload elment is used
 * warn, if identical names are choosen